 The seed-mismatched and 3′-sequence effects act independently

 The large range of 3′ pairing stabilities observed across different seed mismatches and positions (Fig 2C) raised the question of whether these differences depended on the seed-mismatch type and position alone, or whether this variability also depended on the sequence of the 3′ region.
 To answer this question, we generated two chimeric miRNAs, one fusing the seed of miR-155 to the 3′ region of let-7a and the other fusing seed of let-7a to the 3′ region of miR-155 (Fig 6A), and then we performed RBNS using the respective seed-mismatched libraries.
-Natural and chimeric miRNAs containing the same seed sequences had remarkably similar relative affinities of mismatched seed sites (Fig S6A; see Methods).
+Natural and chimeric miRNAs containing the same seed sequences had remarkably similar relative affinities of mismatched seed sites (Fig S6A).
 Moreover, miRNAs containing the same 3′ ends had very similar preferences for 3′-pairing registers, with similar rise and fall across the registers and similar overall magnitude of KD fold-change (Fig 6B–D), which further supported the conclusion that the identity of the miRNA 3′ region dictates the preferred pairing register and the potential contribution of 3′ pairing.
 Indeed, the largest deviation in the average profile, which was the one observed at register 14 when comparing results for let-7a and the let-7a–miR-155 chimera (Fig 6B), could be explained by potential partial pairing of the let-7a seed to that 3′ site in the let-7a 3′ region, which would augment its enrichment (Fig S6B).